everydeveloper/node-express-course/responses/06-postman.md

 "password":"superSecret"
 }
 ```
 Restart your server, to make sure you have the latest version running (with body-parser and our post function).
 Click send in PostMan, and you should get a positive response from the server.
-Try changing the password value in the body tab, to simulate the response for an incorrect password.

-When you are finished with this section, close this issue and [click here]({{ repoUrl }}/issues/7)
+When you get a response, close this issue for the next step.